RedBedHed/boic-v1.0/DOC/Lang.md

 r = i >= 23 || i <= 5;
 ```

-Boolean expressions may be nested within math expressions, allowing a Boi program to make decisions without branching.
+Boolean expressions may be nested within math expressions and vice-versa, allowing a Boi program to make decisions without branching.

 ```py
 #=======================